Mariel Ross March 5, 2026

-Torn between a gated foothills retreat and an in-town, walk-to-everything lifestyle?
+Torn between a secluded retreat and an in-town, walk-to-everything lifestyle?
 It is a real choice in Metro Denver, especially when you weigh commute time, lot size, schools and daily routine.
-If you are deciding between Castle Pines Village and central Denver neighborhoods like Cherry Creek, Washington Park, or Capitol Hill, you want a clear, side-by-side view.
+If you are deciding between Castle Pines and central Denver neighborhoods like Central Park, Washington Park, or Cherry Creek, you want a clear, side-by-side view.
 This guide breaks down the key tradeoffs so you can align your home base with how you actually live.
 Let’s dive in.

 Castle Pines Village is an unincorporated, gated luxury community of about 1,900 homes spread across roughly 2,800 acres with staffed gates, pools, fitness and 13 miles of trails.
 You will find custom and semi-custom single-family homes set among pines and rock outcrops, with a strong emphasis on privacy and open space.
 Many recent listings show lots ranging from about 0.18 to 0.8 acre, with larger estate parcels in select enclaves.
 For the big-picture overview of community amenities, review the Village’s official site at The Village at Castle Pines.